RianNegreiros/MarkLink/README.md

    - Click the MarkLink icon
    - Press Alt+M
    - Right-click and select "Copy as Markdown Link"
-3. Paste the generated link in Obsidian
+3. Paste the generated link in Obsidian (or any Markdown editor)

 ## Settings